xamry/notes/ELKStack/ElasticSearch.md

     }'

 ## Using Analyzers and Tokenizers
-Searching All movies with Star Trek in title (Notice the score in search result)
+Example of partial match: Searching All movies with Star Trek in title (Notice the score in search result)

      curl -XGET localhost:9200/movies/_search?pretty -d '
         {